Sugar Detox Food List

 Any kind of meat can work as your main dish – beef, chicken, turkey, ham, bacon and so on.
 Not only does meat make you feel fuller in a short period, but it also gives you various nutrients like – iron, Vitamin B, niacin and most importantly – protein.

-Besides that, interesting to mention, chicken meat contains a lot of- tryptophan, an amino acid responsible for synthesizing serotonin – the “happy hormone”, since abstaining from sugar can cause mood changes at the start, this fact can aid to overcome those difficulties.
+Besides that, interesting to mention chicken meat contains a lot of- tryptophan, an amino acid responsible for synthesizing serotonin – the “happy hormone”, since abstaining from sugar can cause mood changes at the start, this fact can aid in overcoming those difficulties.

 Salmon, Shrimp, Tuna – Fish is a beneficial product while being on a sugar detox, since besides giving you all the proteins you need and it’s also a great source of healthy fats – like omega 3, which positively affects our nervous and cardiovascular system.

-Although there are some vegetables you should try to exclude from your diet, since they contain a lot of sugars.
+Although there are some vegetables, you should try to exclude from your diet, since they contain a lot of sugar.